Just get out of the excess company?

 At the end, 25 of the so-called Casas Bioclimaticas were built in the south of the island at the foot of Montaña Pelada - cost point over 10 million euro.
 The stream comes from the wind turbines that surround the settlement, and from solar collectors.
 Electricity is also used to operate water pumps and seawater desalination plants, all of which are equipped for ecological water treatment.

 How ecological are eco-houses?

 The houses used not only natural building materials such as stone and wood, but the houses also produce their own energy while at the same time minimizing consumption.
 Each house has its own way of solving this task:

-For example, the winner of the competition, "La Geria", is surrounded by a semicircular wall in a pit that protects against wind and moisture.
-This is what architect César Ruiz-Larreaz has copied from viticulture in Lanzarote.
+For example, the winner of the competition "La Geria" is surrounded by a semicircular wall in a pit, which protects against wind and moisture.
+That's what architect César Ruiz-Larreaz wrote about viticulture in Lanzarote.
 Lined in place, matched to each other and to the wind, the air vents not only provide ventilation, but also function as a natural air conditioning system.